 Winter Gardening in Desert Climates

-The extra heat and light of desert zones sounds great to a cold season gardener like me.
+The extra heat and light of desert zones sound great to a cold-season gardener like me.
 However, desert environments have a widely fluctuating temperature during the winter which can cause stress on plants.
 The movement of the sun during the winter solstice brings diminished sunlight and less angled rays that produce less light than spring and summer sun exposure.

 On the plus side, freezing temperatures are not the norm and average daily temperatures are still warm enough to allow plants to grow, albeit slower.
 Rainfall is also limited on the desert winter garden, which means regular irrigation is a necessity.

-Installation site concerns such as slope, wind exposure and soil type also need to be taken into consideration.
+Installation site concerns such as slope, wind exposure, and soil type also need to be taken into consideration.

 Winter Desert Gardening Specs